nicolehekim/conflict-resolution/README.md

 # conflict-resolution

-## a subheading
+## This is a description

-This is an ok project, README example
+README example